SergeyNowitzki/OtusNetDesign/README.md

 ---

 ## Underlay.
 IS-IS
-IS-IS is the alternative IGP protocol which is used to provide full connectivity between network devices.
+IS-IS is the alternative IGP protocol which also can used as an Underlay Layer to provide full connectivity between network devices.
 This protocol satisfies requirements for a protocol on clos topology:
 - ECMP
 - Opportunity to increase bandwidth for East-West traffic